 VDI software isn't just for desktops anymore.
 Diebold is about to turn thousands of ATM machines into VDI-based zero clients.

 Diebold Inc. secures and manages hundreds of thousands of Automatic Teller Machines around the world.
-One of the
+One of the company's biggest challenges includes servicing ATMs in inconvenient places -- including the base camp of Mount Everest, according to Mark W. Kropf, Diebold's emerging technologies team lead.

 "ATMs are everywhere -- in very remote locations -- and we have to send someone there to replenish cash and do patches," Kropf said.
 "It's a difficult model.
 So, if I can take software out of the scope, I enable our people in vans out there to focus on hardware maintenance."